NDE18/Conflict_Data_for_Cameroon1/README.md

 # Conflict_Data_for_Cameroon1
-Analysis of data on conflicts in Cameroon
+Analysis of data on conflicts in Cameroon from to 2O19